Frank Chee Willeto: Later life

 He remained active in public life.
-Willeto was a proponent of the new Tsé Yi’ Gai High School in Pueblo Pintado and the construction of a new bridge between the high school and Navajo Route 9.
+Willeto was a proponent of the new Tsé Yi’ Gai High School in Pueblo Pintado, New Mexico and the construction of a new bridge between the high school and Navajo Route 9.

 Willeto was a frequent visitor to the eastern United States, especially Washington, D.C.
 In 2008, Willeto gave the blessing to mark the start of construction on the USS New Mexico (SSN-779) nuclear submarine in Newport News, Virginia.
 He was also invited to the White House to witness the signing of the Omnibus Public Land Management Act of 2009 by U.S. President Barack Obama.
 Most recently, Willeto appeared as a panelist for the United States Senate Committee on Indian Affairs' "The Way of the Warrior: Native Americans' Commitment to Country, Community, and Communication" panel on November 16, 2011, as part of National American Indian and Alaska Native Heritage Month.

-Willeto died at his home in Pueblo Pintado, New Mexico, on June 23, 2012, at the age of 87.
+Willeto died at his home in Pueblo Pintado on June 23, 2012, at the age of 87.
 New Mexico Governor Susana Martinez ordered flags to be flown at half-mast in Willeto's honor.
 Navajo Nation President Ben Shelly also offered all Navajo flags to be flown at half staff from June 25 until June 28.
 His funeral was held at the Tseဴ Yi’ Gai High School in Pueblo Pintado.
 Willeto was buried at Santa Fe National Cemetery in Santa Fe, New Mexico, June 29, 2012, at a ceremony attended by 150 people, including Governor Martinez.